 In his first book that he authored, which was called Financial Insanity, David’s goal was to help the average investor avoid many common financial mistakes.
 In his concise easy-to-understand style, he detailed the history of the stock market as well as Wall Street’s and the media’s involvement in trying to shape America’s financial system.
 David continued his educational mission with his follow-up book titled, Return on Principle: 7 Core Values to Help Protect Your Money in Good Times and Bad, which was released in September 2016 and became an Amazon Bestseller.
 This book helps the average person by detailing seven individual principles that are necessary when investing and working with a financial advisor.

-Most recently, David’s third book, The Retirement Income Stor-E: The Story behind the Launch of The Retirement Income Store, also quickly became an Amazon bestseller.
+Most recently, David’s third book, The Retirement Income Stor-E: The Story behind the Launch of Retirement Income Source, also quickly became an Amazon bestseller.
 In it, David identifies what he believes is a better way for hard-working Americans to achieve the retirement they’ve always envisioned.
 The book explains how readers can establish renewable streams of income for retirement and identifies strategies that can help readers achieve a financially stress-free retirement.

 In 2008, David also created a mentorship organization called Advisors’ Academy, whose mission is to teach high-level financial advisors how to achieve a greater impact by reaching more people.
 David has teamed up with financial advisors across the country to share his knowledge and philosophy.

 David’s last piece to help combat financial illiteracy was creating Scranton Academy for Financial Education (S.A.F.E.), a non-profit organization dedicated to providing education to individuals regarding the principles of finance, as well as investing and personal portfolio management.